ramast/arduino-lcd-oscilloscope/README.md

       9 0 0 0 0 0 5 5 5 0 0 0 9
       1 1 1 1 1 1 1 1 1 1 1 1 1

-__Note:__ `MAX_REPEATITION = 2` means a number maybe repeated up to 2 times **after** it's first reading so 3 times in total.
+__Note:__ `MAX_REPEATITION = 2` means a value may be repeated for up to 2 times **after** it's first reading so 3 times in total.

 ### Increasing repeatition byond 9
-Each character on the first line of the LCD has it's repeatition represented in the character right below it.
-So what happen if we set `MAX_REPEATITION` to something beyond 9, say `19`.
-Since I am only able to represent repeatition with one digit, I resort to voltage's bars to represent values beyond 9. so numbers becomes 0 to 9 then dotted line, one dash, two dashes, ...
+Each value has it's repeatition represented in the character below it, but what if `MAX_REPEATITION` is set to something beyond 9?
+Since I am only able to represent repeatition with one digit, I resort to voltage's bars to represent values beyond 9. so numbers becomes 0 to 9 then dotted line, one dash, two dashes, ... .
+That way number can be represented up to 19.

-If `MAX_REPEATITION` were to be increased beyond `19`, say for example `99` then bars start representing factors of 10.
+If `MAX_REPEATITION` were to be increased beyond `19`, then bars start representing factors of 10.
-So after repeatition number 9, you get getting the dotted bar until repeatition number 19, then you get a dash until 29 and so on.
+So after repeatition number 9, you get the dotted bar until repeatition number 19, then you get a dash until 29 and so on until 99.

-If `MAX_REPEATITION` increased beyond that point, you get a '\*' which means that value was repeated 100 or more times.
+If `MAX_REPEATITION` increased beyond 99, you get a '\*' for repeatitions beyond 99.

-__Note:__ In a stable/semi-stable signal the more you increase repeatition the longer it will take to refresh your LCD reading.
+__Note:__ In a stable/semi-stable signal the more you increase repeatition the longer it will take for Arduino to refresh your LCD reading.
 For example say `MAX_REPEATITION = 1000` and you connect your `A0` to `5V`.
-In this case arduino will perform 1000 analog reading for *each* LCD character (16) so in total arduino needs to perform 16,000 reading before showing any result on your LCD.
+In this case Arduino will perform 1000 analog reading for *each* LCD character (16) so in total Arduino needs to perform 16,000 reading before showing any result on your LCD.

 ## Disadvantages and design decisons

 Current implementation does the work on two separate phases.
-First phase is data collection and aggregation.
-Once this phase is complete the data is represented on the LCD and an appropriate `delay` is added to give you a chance to read it.
+First phase is data collection and aggregation (analog readings and repeatition count).
+Once there is enough data, this data is represented all at once on the LCD and an appropriate `delay` is added to give you a chance to read it.

-My original code (not published) used to write data on LCD in *almost* realtime.
-It was perfect for things like testing a motion sensor or to see serial data as soon as they are written.
+My original code (not published) used to write data on LCD as it was being read.
+It was perfect for things like testing a motion sensor or to see serial data as soon as they are written and it also looked more cool.
 However, Arduino needs time to set the cursor on the LCD, write the value, then set it again to bottom row and write repeatition number.
-When using the original code to measure something like RX data or PWM cycle, it produced semi-random repeatition because it misses many values while being busy talking to the LCD display.
+When using the original code to measure something like RX data or PWM cycle, it could detect there is a signal but reported repeatition was semi-random because it misses many values while being busy talking to the LCD display.

+*Bottom Line:*
 The current implementation gives relatively accurate result but it's not good for detecting a sudden events (a signal from motion sensor or a single letter you've typed to a serial port).